fone-tokyo/phisualaizer/README.md

 - Use the BLINK feature with caution.
 - Not recommended for public events without prior warning to attendees.
+- BLINK speed is limited to a safe range automatically.
 - If you experience discomfort, dizziness, or seizures, stop use immediately.

 ---